shrinerb/shrine/doc/paperclip.md

 ### Processing

 In contrast to Paperclip's static options, in Shrine you define and perform processing on instance-level.
-The result of processing can be a single file or a hash of versions:
+You also have the descriptive method names provided by the [image_processing] gem.

 ```rb
 class Photo < ActiveRecord::Base